-All: It is, and has been since 1986, a federal felony to employ an illegal alien. ( See USC 8 1324) It is also a federal felony to work in the U.S. without authorization and/or legal immigration status.
+All: It is, and has been since 1986, a federal offense to knowingly employ an illegal alien. ( See USC 8 1324) It is also a federal offense to work in the U.S. without authorization and/or legal immigration status.

 It is a federal crime to lie on an I-9 employment form …as it is to use fraudulent documents.

 The state and local governments here in Georgia are all employers…( I know, DUH.)